On modular categories O for quantized symplectic resolutions

-Note that Using Lemmas \ref{Lem:Ext_vanish_global} and \ref{Lem:Verma_R_flatness} (as well as the direct analog of the latter for the right-handed Verma modules) we see that the right hand side of (\ref{eq:Thm_eq1}) vanishes.
+Note that, similarly to Lemma \ref{Lem:Ext_Tor}, we have Using Lemmas \ref{Lem:Ext_vanish_global} and \ref{Lem:Verma_R_flatness} (as well as the direct analog of the latter for the right-handed Verma modules) we see that the right hand side of (\ref{eq:Thm_eq1}) vanishes.
 We deduce that

 In steps 3 and 4 we will deduce that the projectives are $\Delta$-filtered from (\ref{eq:Ext_vanishing_hw2}).

 {\it Step 3}.
 Take an integer $z$ and consider the category $\A_{\lambda,\F}\operatorname{-mod}^{T}_{\leqslant z}$ of all $T_{\F}$-equivariant $\A_{\lambda,\F}$-modules $M$ such that \begin{itemize} \item any $T_\F$-weight $\kappa$ of $M$ satisfies $\kappa\leqslant z$, \item all weight spaces are finite dimensional. \end{itemize} This is a Serre subcategory of $\A_{\lambda,\F}\operatorname{-mod}^T$.
 Note that $\Delta_{\nu,\lambda,\F}(\mathsf{x},\kappa), \nabla^\F_{\nu,\lambda}(\mathsf{x},\kappa)\in \A_{\lambda,\F}\operatorname{-mod}^T_{\leqslant z}$ if and only if $\kappa\leqslant z$.